benhammondmusic/flashcards/db/mysql-quiz.md

 - [x] insert into cars (make, model, year) values ('Ford', 'Mustang', 2002), ('Mercedes', 'C', 2003)

 #### Q45.
-You need an exact copy of a table with all columns and indexes.
-How?
+You need an exact copy of a table with all columns and indexes; How?

 - [ ] create table
 - [ ] clone table
 - [ ] insert into
 - [x] show create table

-#### Q46. you need to make your mysql system secure against hackers.
-What are you not supposed to do?
+#### Q46. you need to make your mysql system secure against hackers; What are you not supposed to do?

 - [ ] Run the server as normal user
 - [x] grant process or super privilege to other user
 - [ ] run the server as the unix root user
 - [ ] use the compressed protocol

 #### Q47.
-You manage a database with a table "customers".
-You created a temporary table also called "customers" with which you are working for the duration of your session.
-You need to recreate the temporary table with different specs.
-Which command do you need to run first?
+You manage a database with a table "customers"; You created a temporary table also called "customers" with which you are working for the duration of your session; You need to recreate the temporary table with different specs; Which command do you need to run first?

 - [ ] create temporary table customers;
 - [ ] drop temp table customers;
 - [ ] drop table customers;
 - [x] drop temporary table customers;

-#### Q48. you need to run a complex query with recursive subqueries but without creating a stored procedure or a function.
-Which command or clause do you use?
+#### Q48. you need to run a complex query with recursive subqueries but without creating a stored procedure or a function; Which command or clause do you use?

 - [ ] collate
 - [x] union